rafalberezin/sixty-four-mods/README.md

   - **Cursor**: cursor and (_most of_) it's related visuals.
 - **Dynamic background**: Allows to change the background color. (_default: #24242c_)
 - **Dynamic prices**: Allows to scale the base price and the price increase rate of the machines. (_slows the price increase rate by default_)
+- **Industrial Furnace**: Adds a new machine, that produces Charonite more efficiently (upgrade to Beta-Pylene Oxidizer).

 ## Additional Information